 4. Usually, Waterproof Is Bad

 For most trail running, you don’t want a waterproof shoe.
 Waterproofing can be great for hiking, but for running, your feet will sweat too much for a waterproof membrane to keep up.
 Obvious exceptions include really muddy or snowy trails at ultra lengths, and possibly cold, wet weather.
-Generally though, stick with highly breathable shoes.
+Generally, though, stick with highly breathable shoes.

 5. Lug Length: Long for Soft Surfaces, Short for Hardpack

-Compared with road running shoes, trail runners will want grippy soles to navigate the slick, uneven, rocky, and muddy terrain.
+Compared to road running shoes, trail runners will want grippy soles to navigate the slick, uneven, rocky, and muddy terrain.
 Look carefully at the trails you plan to run.
 If they’re mostly covered with stones and hard dirt, a short lug pattern will be great.
 Those who run on lots of muddy or soft surfaces should look to a deeper lug pattern to gain purchase.